 Being a small village, Hartville does not have a public transit system used by locals to get to and from work.

 The people who call Hartville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hartville include English, Irish, Italian, and French .

 The most common language spoken in Hartville is English.
-Other important languages spoken here include West Germanic languages and Italian.
+Other important languages spoken here include West Germanic languages and German.